laureat/PowerBI-projects/workouts/2022-wk3/README.md

-# Below graph percentage change difference in stock prices
+# Below graph displays percentage change difference in stock prices from a specified date

 The base value is the closing price of a stock for a date selected by user (dashed line).